A Field Guide to Silicon Valley's Most Invasive Memes

 Reality Distortion Field

 A leader's charisma makes impossible goals feel inevitable.
-Coined in 1981 at Apple to describe Steve Jobs, it appears today around ambitious AI lab roadmaps and founders whose certainty accelerates teams beyond conventional timelines.
+Coined in 1981 at Apple to describe Steve Jobs, it shows up today around AI lab roadmaps where the next scheduled capability leap outpaces what the team has publicly demonstrated, and in founder pitches where the promised agent "just around the corner" reshapes hiring, funding, and policy conversations even before a working demo exists.

 S-Curve